Implant Red Flags From a Dental Technician

 A clinic that promises you eight implants based on a WhatsApp photo hasn't checked any of these.
 A clinic that asks about your medical history, requests a CBCT scan, and tells you "we need to address the bone loss first" — that's a clinic doing it right.

 When you take MyDentalFly's dental assessment, we ask about smoking, medications, diabetes, grinding, and gum disease history.
 Not because we're nosy — because those factors change your treatment plan entirely.
-Your Dental Health Report flags conditions that affect implant success before any clinic sees your case.
+Your dental package flags conditions that affect implant success before any clinic sees your case.

 Implants Don't Work for Everyone